Britain's incredible regional dishes everyone should try once

 Simon Reddy/Alamy Stock Photo

 A wartime favourite enjoyed across the southwest of England, homity pie is a Devonshire classic originating in the 1940s.
-It’s thought that the Land Girls (Women’s Land Army) concocted this hearty meat-free recipe during the Second World War, when rationing was in place.
+It’s thought that the Land Girls (Women’s Land Army) concocted this hearty meat-free recipe during World War II, when rationing was in place.
 An easy, throw-together meal, the traditional dish features a combination of potato, onion, cheese and herbs piled into a flaky, golden pastry crust.

 David Towers/Alamy Stock Photo